cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 The best option is to **stay interiorly in the optical domain**.
 Why?
 Because once i have converted the client signal from electrical to optical i don't see any difference anymore among the two.

-Electronics plays a crucial role in performing the intelligent control and management functions.
+**Electronics plays a crucial role in performing the intelligent control and management functions**.
 Electronic is required at:
 - the edge of the network to adapt the signals entering the optical domain
 - in the core of the network for regeneration and wavelength conversion